Classifying group algebras in which the socle of the center is an ideal: Introduction

+In Example~\ref{ex:extraspecial}, we present families of groups naturally satisfying the conditions in Theorem~\ref{theo:b}\,(ii).
+The study of Camina $p$-groups with an automorphism of large order as in Theorem~\ref{theo:b}\,(ii) is interesting in its own right.

-This paper is organized in the following way: In Section \ref{sec:introduction}, we present our notation and recall several results from \cite{BRE222}.
-In Section~\ref{sec:nec}, we study the structure of the quotient group $G/G''$ and prove Theorem~\ref{theo:uniquesolutiond}.
-Section~\ref{sec:generalgroupsfirstcase} is devoted to the classification in the case $Z(G') = G''$, that is, to the proof of Theorems~\ref{theo:b} and~\ref{theo:c}.
+This paper is organized in the following way: In Section \ref{sec:introduction}, we introduce our notation and recall several results from \cite{BRE222}.
+In particular, we review the reduction from the general problem to basic groups.
+In Section~\ref{sec:nec}, we study the structure of the quotient group $G/G''$, proving Theorem~\ref{theo:uniquesolutiond}.
+Section~\ref{sec:generalgroupsfirstcase} is devoted to the classification in the special case $Z(G') = G''$, that is, to the proof of Theorem~\ref{theo:b}.